rebel7580/rebel7580.github.io/Wx/controlvars.md

   {"id":741,"main":"Fog","description":"fog","icon":"50d"}]
 </pre>

-WeatherCond is useful for MQTT where a client receiving the weather MQTT massage can parse out the JSON format.
+WeatherCond is useful for MQTT where a client receiving the weather MQTT message can parse out the JSON format.
 <br><br>
 WeatherCond is probably not at all useful as a Control Variable, and unlikely useful for the Web, although you can select it for either.
 <br><br>